ropensci/mctq/.archive/md/ropensci_submission.md

 - Explain how and why the package falls under these categories (briefly, 1-2 sentences):

 The Munich Chronotype Questionnaire (MCTQ) may look like a simple questionnaire, but it requires a lot of date/time manipulation.
-This can be really challenging, especially if you’re dealing with a large set of data. `mctq` provides reliable tools, thoroughly tested, to help scientists with this task.
+This can be really challenging, especially if you’re dealing with a large set of data. `mctq` provides reliable tools, thoroughly tested, to help scientists with that task.

 -   Who is the target audience and what are scientific applications of this package?